Sabila-Mall/fe-sabilamall/README.md

 ## Contribution

-Developers are strongly suggested to follow these conventions in doing contribution for KitaDevelop Project.
+Developers are strongly suggested to follow these conventions in doing contribution for SabilaMall Project.

 1. Create pull request with title same on the **trello** task
     Example: [Sprint 1] Initiate Project Structure <br />